 COVER LETTER: All submissions must also include a separate cover letter.
 Please download the Sample Cover Letter and modify with your details.

-It is important that we have the full names and titles (Dr. Russell G. Congalton not R. G. Congalton), complete mailing addresses, and email addresses of all the authors and any special instructions about the paper.
+It is important that we have the full names and titles (Dr. John R. Smith not J. R. Smith), complete mailing addresses, and email addresses of all the authors and any special instructions about the paper.
 Papers can not be submitted for review until this information is received by the editor.
 Also, the paper must be original work and not currently being considered for publication in any other journal.
 Finally, the authors must pay for any color figures in the manuscript and any page charges for articles longer than 7 journal pages.
 (Details on color costs are included on the Color Plates, Offprint, and Extra Pages Form.).

 “APPLICATIONS” PAPERS: A maximum of one “Applications” paper will be published each month as the last paper in the peer-reviewed section of PE&RS.
 The authors should follow all the instructions in this document.
 However, the “Applications” paper will be strictly limited to 7 journal pages.
 These papers will be peer-reviewed, but will emphasize the practical and applied aspects of our discipline.
 These papers must be identified by the author as an “Applications” paper in the cover letter and will be labeled as an “Applications” paper in the journal.